 Electrification

-With an easily accessible and inexpensive power source, it wasn’t long until the PRR began planning the transition from steam locomotion to electric.
-Just seven years after the dam was built, the A&S was electrified with an overhead line and paired poles to power the trains via Safe Harbor power generation.
+With an easily accessible and inexpensive power source, it wasn’t long before the PRR began planning the transition from steam to electric locomotion.
+Just seven years after the dam was built, the A&S was electrified with an overhead line and paired poles, powered by Safe Harbor power generation, to power the trains.

 End of an Era

 The A&S proved both popular and profitable for about 50 years.
 Peak service was in 1941 when the average A&S freight length was 89 cars between 3,500 to 4,000 feet.
-But after World War 2, railroads nationwide began to experience a decline of service.
-Eventually, the line became redundant in the 1970s as rail traffic further diminished and an alternate freight route to Philadelphia gained operational favor.
+But after World War 2, railroads nationwide began to experience a decline in service.
+Eventually, the line became redundant in the 1970s as rail traffic continued to decline and an alternate freight route to Philadelphia gained operational favor.

 Conrail eventually took ownership in 1976.
 They downgraded the line, first removing the overhead catenary and then by rerouting traffic over the former Reading Company’s line from Harrisburg to northern New Jersey.